Irish Civil Registration

 Elsewhere on the web, transcripts of indexes for some counties or smaller localities are also available, free of charge.
 If you can't find any through Google or one of the other major search engines, you may find that local family history groups or heritage centres can advise you.

 Additionally, RootsIreland has a database that runs into millions of birth, marriage and death records (taken from both church records and the Irish civil registration registers).
-Although free to search, there is a charge to view records.
+It is a pay to view online facility; you have to buy credits.
 Not all counties are yet included... check the site's home page.

 Computerised indexes are available for public inspection at GRONI.
 The indexes cover all life events and all years since Irish civil registration began.
 Only the indexes (not the registers) are available for public inspection.